psyc-201/xiang2023/README.md

 ## More information about the collected data

 - The prolific IDs are encrypted on the client-side so OSF does not receive that identifying information
 - As of 2025-11-13, on OSF, the first three csv files are pilots (6bt3juzg6gt3 was not a genuine pilot and just was moving through the task to test it technically)

 ## Computational models

+> [!NOTE]
-`new_code/memo-sandbox` is an environment for building up memo models alongside reference examples (both in memo and in webppl).
+> `new_code/memo-sandbox` is an environment for building up memo models alongside reference examples (both in memo and in webppl).
 To run the code specifically for reproducing the computational modeling done in this replication, one file is sufficient: `new_code/memo-sandbox/webppl vs memo/xiang2023-exp1-round3-memo.qmd`.
+>
-See `new_code/memo-sandbox` for more information.
+> See **`new_code/memo-sandbox`** for more information.

 ## References